briwa/dankyou/README.md

 }
 ```

-You can iterate through the nodes.
-Supports node edges as well.
-It is using a generator function under the hood.
+It can iterate through the nodes.
+It is wrapping an iterator under the hood.
 ```javascript
 import DankYou from 'dankyou'
 const dankyou = new DankYou(input)